learn-co-curriculum/hs-ruby-1-catch-up/README.md

 Play through part 1 (Introduction to Ruby) and part 2 (Putting the Form in Formatter) of the tutorial.

-After you complete the Codecademy lessons test your knowledge [here](http://www.codequizzes.com/learn-ruby/variables-strings-numbers)
+After you complete the Codecademy lessons test your knowledge [here](http://www.codequizzes.com/learn-ruby/variables-strings-numbers).
+Try typing out your answers first before you click to see the solution.